-Students cannot mimic behavior that they have not seen before.
+Students cannot mimic behaviour that they have not seen before.
 It’s not enough to explain things to young children because they often need to see repeated visual examples.
-The easiest way to accomplish this is through modeling.
+The easiest way to accomplish this is through modelling.

 Communicate your feelings to your students throughout the day.
 Be sure to include a wide variety of emotions, including the negative.

 A teacher’s natural instinct is to jump right into action when a student is upset or crying.
 However, rushing to their aid doesn’t allow the child to process their feelings or react on own their own.

 Take note of the situation and assess the severity.
 It should go without saying, but don’t delay if there is an injury.
 If the situation is a minor conflict, give the child a minute or two to feel their emotions and sort through their thoughts.
 Give them a chance to resolve things independently, and jump in if you see they need a little assistance.